sanju99/bst281_finalProject/README.md

 <b>Analysis</b>: iPython notebooks used for analyses

-<b>Figures</b>: Figures included in the final figure for this module
+<b>Figures</b>: Panels included in the final figure for this module

 ## Data files by folder: